 Same-Sex Family-Based Immigration

-It is important to keep in mind that when it comes to family-based immigration, the same rules apply as with couples of the opposite sex.
-For example, Adjustment of Status, a process by which a foreign national can adjust to become a permanent resident within the United States, still only applies for partners of U.S. citizens.
+When it comes to family-based immigration, the same rules that to opposite-sex couples also apply to same-sex couples.
+For example, Adjustment of Status, a process by which a foreign national can adjust to become a permanent resident within the United States, still only applies to partners of U.S. citizens.

-Family-Based immigration can be a very burdensome process given the number of requirements and documents that must be reviewed and submitted to USCIS.
-The requirements differ depending on the family-based preference category or immediate relative category, and also based on whether the case would be processed within the United States or through a U.S. Consulate abroad.
+Regardless of the nature of your marriage, family-based immigration is often a complex process, requiring the review of several documents and requirements before their submission to USCIS.
+These requirements will depend on the family-based preference category or immediate relative category, and whether the case will be processed within the United States or through a U.S. Consulate abroad.

-If you or someone you know is interested in obtaining family-based immigration benefits for a same-sex couple, Austin, Texas, immigration lawyer Daniella Lyttle of the Lyttle Law Firm, can help.
+If you or someone you know is interested in obtaining family-based immigration benefits for a same-sex couple, call Austin, Texas, immigration lawyer Daniella Lyttle of the Lyttle Law Firm.
 Ms. Lyttle has helped many clients through the family-based immigration process and regularly handles these types of cases.
 Ms. Lyttle can handle applications for Petitioners and Applicants from anywhere in the United States, as immigration law is federal law.

 The Lyttle Law Firm can give you the peace of mind that this difficult process is as smooth as possible.
 We will guide you every step of the way.
 Once hired, the Lyttle Law Firm will work all aspects of the case, while keeping clients informed and taking the stress out of the process.

 If you need assistance, please contact us at (512) 215-5225 to set up a private consultation.